 - Project design or concept drawings, including preliminary design calculations, of proposed BMP - Precise maps to show tributary drainage area and proposed location(s) for BMP installation - Digital project site photos - Project master schedule - Preliminary agreements with joint and/or third party entities if part of the funding application - A city council resolution.
-If a final resolution is not provided with the application, the lead agency must provide the date the resolution will be approved by the city council.
-(Exhibit 12-2)
+A final resolution authorizing request for funding consideration with a commitment of local match funding must be provided with the project application.
+If a draft copy of the resolution is provided, the local agency must also provide the date the resolution will be finalized by the local agency's governing body.
+A final copy of the City Council approved resolution must be provided at least four (4) weeks PRIOR to the consideration of programming recommendations by OCTA's Board.

-For the Tier 1 Grant Program, an unbound original and two copies (total of three) of the completed application form and supporting documentation are to be submitted, plus a CD/DVD copy of the complete application materials.
+For the Tier 1 Grant Program, an unbound original and two copies (total of three) of the completed application form and supporting documentation are to be submitted, plus a

+CD/DVD copy of the complete application materials.
 Use separate sheets of paper if necessary.

 There is no maximum length for proposals.
-All pages must be numbered and printed on $8 \frac{1}{2} \times 11$ sheets of white paper.
-Maps and drawings can be included on 11×17 sheets, folded into the proposal.
+All pages must be numbered and printed on $8\ 1/2\ x\ 11$ sheets of white paper.
+Maps and drawings can be included on $11\ x\ 17$ sheets, folded into the proposal.
 The original proposal should be left unbound for reproduction purposes.